 Blackened Cajun Sockeye Salmon with Smoky Cheddar Grits.
 Thank you to Prince William Sound Salmon for sending me this gorgeous wild Sockeye salmon.

-Unfortunately since 2020 hasn’t been the best year, travel is not happening.
+Unfortunately since 2020 hasn't been the best year, travel anywhere is not happening any time soon.
 Alaska came to me in a shipment of the most gorgeous, fresh, wild Prince William Sound salmon.

 People sometimes think fish doesn't pair well with cheese but I am here to prove that wrong.
 It is amazing with the creamy, smoky, cheesy grits.